jpacg/awesome-stars/README.md

 ## CSS

-- [BingyanStudio/LapisCV](https://github.com/BingyanStudio/LapisCV) - 📃 开箱即用的 Markdown 简历，支持 VSCode / Obsidian / Typora
+- [BingyanStudio/LapisCV](https://github.com/BingyanStudio/LapisCV) - 📄 Easily create your resume with Markdown on VSCode / Typora / Obsidian
 - [theme-nexmoe/hexo-theme-nexmoe](https://github.com/theme-nexmoe/hexo-theme-nexmoe) - 🔥 A special Hexo theme focusing on pictures and images.
 Images tell stories, and Nexmoe makes them more vivid.
 - [Wei-Xia/most-frequent-technology-english-words](https://github.com/Wei-Xia/most-frequent-technology-english-words) - 程序员工作中常见的英语词汇
 - [animate-css/animate.css](https://github.com/animate-css/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.